Easter 2018 and 2019

 Easter is one of the most celebrated of all Irish holidays.
-Additionally, Easter Monday is a public holiday, and Good Friday is much observed, with schools and many businesses shutting down.
+Additionally, Easter Monday is a bank holiday, and Good Friday is much observed, with many schools and businesses shutting down.

 |2018||2 Apr||Mon||Easter Monday|

 |2019||22 Apr||Mon||Easter Monday|

 The build-up to Easter begins 40 days earlier, with the commencement of Lent, when many Irish refrain from eating meat, except for fish on Fridays.
 They also often give up some other loved food or activity during the Lenten season.
 In Ireland, fish soup is usually the form that Friday Lenten fish eating takes, and the last week of Lent, Holy Week, is especially strictly observed.